 - Understand use cases.
-The temptation is to concentrate on what you, the engineer, does in building your service, but the important thing is what your customers will do when they use it.
+The temptation is to concentrate on what you, as an engineer, do in building your service, but the truly important thing is what your customers will do when they use it.

 - Test what you build and build what you test.
 Make sure the use cases are tested, and that what you run is what was tested.
 Hermetic builds help assure that you know where everything came from, and can reproduce it.

 - Adversarial testing.
 Be devious in imagining what could go wrong, and fix it before it does.

 - Progressive rollouts.
 Trial the system with a small number of users before releasing to a large number.